 Enjoy stunning ocean views, breathtaking sunsets, more than 50 miles of hiking trails, golf, tennis, an acclaimed restaurant, and a rustic lodge at The Sea Ranch, an environmentally-conscious planned and private community that stretches for 10 miles along the remote northern edge of Sonoma County’s Pacific Coast.

-The most renowned building at Sea Ranch is a 1965 habitat known as Condominium One.
-Most houses at Sea Ranch are single-family homes, but Condominium One was intended as multi-family housing.
-The angular building is centered around a courtyard; it contains many skylights to illuminate the interiors and large bay windows looking ocean-ward.
+The most renowned building at Sea Ranch is the award-winning Condominium One, built in 1965 as multi-family housing.
+The angular building centers around a courtyard, and contains many skylights to illuminate the interiors and large bay windows looking ocean-ward.
 Condominium One was placed on the National Register of Historic Places in 2005.

 Most rooms include gas fireplaces and the windows open to let in the ocean breezes.
 Some of the rooms are available for people traveling with their dogs.
 The rooms have been updated, and the colors, fabrics, and décor perfectly fit the Lodge’s rustic, yet elegant, style.
 And, of course, the ocean views offer an ever-changing landscape of color and intensity.

 For visitors who want to experience living at The Sea Ranch, vacation home rentals (707-785-2371) are available through the lodge, as well as Sea Ranch Vacation Rentals (39175 S. Highway 1, The Sea Ranch, 800-643-8899); Sea Ranch Escape (35590 Verdant View, The Sea Ranch, 707-785-2426); vrbo.com; and airbnb.com.